-Photoshop is a more comprehensive photo editing and manipulation solution and, therefore, a better option for dedicated designers and larger companies that need unique and high-quality work.
+Photoshop is a more comprehensive photo editing and manipulation solution and, therefore, a better option for dedicated professional designers and larger companies that need unique and high-quality work.

 The higher learning curve means new designers will likely have trouble getting started.
 It will take a bit of time to learn all the different tools and how to use them.
 Equally, learning all of the settings and how to adjust everything takes time.

 If you are a medium to large company with a budget for dedicated graphic designers, or if you already have photo editing capabilities and manipulation experience, Photoshop is the better option.

 5 Canva and Photoshop Alternatives To Check Out

 While Canva and Photoshop are two of the most popular photo editing tools, they are by no means the only options.
 If you aren't delighted with either tool, consider the following Canva and Photoshop alternatives.